PostHog/posthog.com/contents/blog/gdpr-compliant-analytics.md

 Personal data is protected under GDPR, this means any information that relates to an individual who can be directly or indirectly identified.
 Names and email addresses are obviously personal data.
 Location information, ethnicity, gender, biometric data, religious beliefs, web cookies, and political opinions can also be personal data.

-In short, any information which is tied to a specific individual can be considered Personal Data, from their social security number or license plate number to photos, emails, URLs, IP addresses or even Pseudonyms.
+In short, any information which is tied to a specific individual can be considered personal data, from their social security number or license plate number to photos, emails, URLs, IP addresses or even pseudonyms.

 ## What is the impact of GDPR on product analytics?

 The number one rule is don’t collect, store or use any personal data without a good reason for it, such as:
-* The person gave you specific, unambiguous consent to process the data. (e.g. They’ve opted in to your marketing email list.)
+* The person gave you specific, unambiguous consent to process the data (e.g. they’ve opted in to your marketing email list)
-* Processing is necessary to enter into a contract to someone. (e.g. You need to do a background check.)
+* Processing is necessary to enter into a contract to someone (e.g. you need to do a background check)
-* You need to process it to comply with a legal obligation of yours. (e.g. You receive an order from the court in your jurisdiction.)
+* You need to process it to comply with a legal obligation of yours (e.g. you receive an order from the court in your jurisdiction)
-* You need to process the data to save somebody’s life. (e.g. Well, you’ll probably know when this one applies.)
+* You need to process the data to save somebody’s life (e.g. well, you’ll probably know when this one applies)
-* Processing is necessary to perform a task in the public interest or to carry out some official function. (e.g. You’re a private garbage collection company.)
+* Processing is necessary to perform a task in the public interest or to carry out some official function (e.g. you’re a private garbage collection company)
 * You have a legitimate interest to process someone’s personal data.
-This is the most flexible lawful basis, though the “fundamental rights and freedoms of the data subject” always override your interests, especially if it’s a child’s data
+This is the most flexible lawful basis, though the “fundamental rights and freedoms of the data subject” always override your interests, especially if it’s a minor's data

-**Unambiguous Consent**
+### You must acquire "Unambiguous Consent"

 There are specific rules about what consent means, hiding it away on page 73 or of your terms and conditions is not good enough:

-* Consent must be “freely given, specific, informed and unambiguous.”
+* Consent must be “freely given, specific, informed and unambiguous”
-* Requests for consent must be “clearly distinguishable from the other matters” and presented in “clear and plain language.”
+* Requests for consent must be “clearly distinguishable from the other matters” and presented in “clear and plain language”
-* Data subjects can withdraw previously given consent whenever they want, and you have to honor their decision.
+* Data subjects can withdraw previously given consent whenever they want, and you have to honor their decision
-* Children under 13 can only give consent with permission from their parent.
+* Children under 13 can only give consent with permission from their parent
-* You need to keep documentary evidence of consent.
+* You need to keep documentary evidence of consent

 So if you're tracking users in your product using PostHog to improve your product, you should explicitly ask for consent to use this data and explain exactly how you will use it when users sign up for your service.

 If you use PostHog with cookies on your website (for logged out users), you should also use a cookie banner to enable people to give and withdraw their consent for using cookies.

-**Security**
+### Data must be handled securely

 You’re required to handle data securely by implementing “appropriate technical and organizational measures.”